suchimitha/just-the-docs/docs/response.md

 This method allows users to retrieve stuff.

-### Response
 ### ResponseObject - Class
 When we call “BreadwinnerAPI.call” method, User would get the response in the form of ResponseObject wrapper.
+It consists of following variables.<br/>

+### status:
-It consists of three variables: status: It’s a string, which represents the Response Code/status code of the request.
+It’s a string, which represents the Response Code/status code of the request. <br/>
 Ex: ‘200’ - for success Response.

 ### Errors: